signature-opensource/CK-Globalization/README.md

 public IReadOnlyList<GlobalizationAgent.Issue> SetCachedTranslations( IEnumerable<(string ResName, string Format)> map )
 ```
 The `Format` string is a positional-only composite format (see https://learn.microsoft.com/en-us/dotnet/standard/base-types/composite-formatting):
-only `{0}`, `{1}` etc. placeholders are allowed, without alignement nor format specifier.
+only `{0}`, `{1}` etc. placeholders are allowed, without alignment nor format specifier.
 This format string is parsed and kept as a structure
 optimized to generate strings.
 If the format cannot be parsed successfully, a `GlobalizationAgent.ResourceFormatError` is emitted.

 As discussed before, translations must be "compact": a resource defined in "es-es" MUST be defined in "es" but because translations can be